-Another essential task, we need to deal with, concerns to take all the possible moves one can do according to the current configuration of the board.
-The approach used, described in Listing 3 and named valid_moves(pegs, holes), try to find all the possible moves in the proximity of each hole.
+Another essential task we need to deal with is taking all the possible moves one can do according to the board's current configuration.
+The approach used, described in Listing 3 and named $valid_moves(pegs, holes)$, try to find all the possible moves in the proximity of each hole.
 In particular, starting from a hole defined by the coordinates (x, y), it looks for a vertical or horizontal sequence of two pegs that create the condition for performing a valid move.